thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ### Discover the Terminal

-Let's get our hands dirty and have some fun. :paw_prints:
+Let's get our hands dirty and have some fun. 🐾

 First, use Spotlight to launch the Terminal app by pressing the `Command` + `Spacebar` keys at the same time, typing the word "terminal" into the search field, and then pressing the `Enter` key.